barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-09-wicked-ones.markdown

     - Guardians of the Lich Queen / Assault
       - Fly in, smash stuff up, make off with loot
       - Moordred's minions die
-      - Steal Necroteliconmicon, a book for contacting dead gods
+      - Steal Necrotelicomnicon, a book for contacting dead gods

 - **Blowback:**
   - Dusksiege demand fealty, swear it